By Ed Staskus

 “Is it like in a closet, or more like the basement, with the lights all out?”

 “A closet or a basement?
 What kind of as question is that?
-Oh, my God, this guy is such a smart ass.
+Oh, my God, you are such a smart ass.
 Who sits in a dark closet except crazy people?”

 They laid her down and out in the ambulance and, suddenly, her sight came back.